abeikugit/py4software/README.md

 # py4software
-repo for basic python codes for class
+repo for basic python codes
 Welcome to this repo
 Make use of the codes here, improve it and share as often you can Make this place enjoying by contributing to the codes